andreagiuliani3/SFSChain/README.md

 ## Introduction

 Welcome to SFSChain, a decentralized DApp platform built on blockchain technology.
-SFS stands for Sustainable Food Supply, which is the core theme of this university project, developed as part of the course "Software Security and Blockchain".
+SFSChain stands for Sustainable Food Supply Chain, which is the core theme of this university project, developed as part of the course "Software Security and Blockchain".
 The platform showcases how blockchain can enable secure, transparent, and traceable management of CO₂ emissions across the food supply chain, promoting sustainability and accountability among all stakeholders.

 ### Overview